 California Organic House – An online shop based in Los Angeles, California, importing small makeup brands made in the West Coast of the United States to Japan.
 All items are vegan and cruelty-free.

 iHerb – A popular website importing supplements, foreign foods and health foods, as well as western and Korean toiletry and cosmetics brands.
 More affordable choices are often stocked here.
 Many products are cruelty-free and vegan.
 Product search results can be filtered by running the search, then checking the boxes for vegan and cruelty-free products in the “certification and diet” section.
 (The check boxes will only appear if items in your search are actually vegan and/or cruelty-free.)
+To get a discount on your order please feel free to use our referral codes: CYK4452 or ARA5497.

 Lookfantastic – Western brands with some vegan products such as NYX, 3INA, and many more can be purchased via the Japanese version of this UK-based website.
-You can also browse in English on the UK version of the site.
+You can also browse in English on the U.S. version of the site.

 Love Lula – Has a vegan section.
 Reported to ship to Japan for free if the order is over 3500 jpy and discount the 20% sales tax at checkout when shipping to Japan as well as often giving 10% off for new orders.